NSrilalitha/git-tutorial/README.md

         git commit -m "commit message"

-In order to view details about particular commit we can use show command
+git commit permanently stores file changes from the staging area in the repository In order to view details about particular commit we can use show command

         git show <commit-hash>